THE

 4. Wind down and goodbye

-Settle the energy, a quick check in with each kid, hand back to the support worker.
+Settle the energy, a quick check in with each kid, then home time.

 Get the info pack